CanDIG/CanDIGv2/docs/configure-vault.md

 # Should be in ["jwt"]["accessor"]
 ```

+Do note the name of this alias will need to match the username of the OIDC provider
+(e.g. the content of the preferred_username field in this current setup with KC).

 And for the entity alias itself:
-Also do note the name of this alias will need to match the username of the OIDC provider
-(e.g. the content of the preferred_username field).

 ```
 vault write identity/entity-alias -<<EOF